Table of Contents

 - Be in good standing with Inferni.
 Example If Coyote was recently charged with betraying Inferni and holds the Quintus rank, the leadership will not allow his wolf mate to join as an Outsider until Coyote proves himself more worthy of the clan.

 - At least three months play time with your Outsider-hopeful character.

 Culture and History

 Inferni has over ten years history.
-Included in this history are four wars with other packs, and two minor conflicts with other groups.
+Included in this history are several wars and conflicts with other packs and groups.
 Countless litters have been born into Inferni.
 The ranks have undergone major changes numerous times, and there have been no fewer than nine leaders of the clan.
 Over 200 characters have been tagged "Inferni" on the 'Souls Wiki.

 Although Inferni has a lot of history and it is easy to get lost in the pages and pages of it, don't be intimidated!
 Your character doesn't need to be an Inferni history expert -- if you find the past boring, that's totally cool!
 The best part of roleplay is that you get to keep creating Inferni's history.
 This is why we have the long versions of our history on the Wiki -- we want these to be open for anyone to alter and change as Inferni itself grows and changes.
 Thanks for your contributions!

 We have so much history, we needed to make two pages on the 'Souls Wiki!